2023 Short Story Nerd Gift Guide

 8. Custom Lego Portrait ($$$) What would a gift list be without a LEGO option?
 Custom LEGO portraits take your image and convert it to a paint-by-number-esque pattern that you can build with the 4702 piece Mosaic Maker LEGO set.
 Imagine converting your nerd’s favourite book cover or author portrait into a displayable LEGO creation?
 Yes please.

-9. The Yellow Wallpaper Creeping ($ – $$$) Get @mattdoug’s gorgeous artistic interpretation of The Yellow Wallpaper by Charlotte Perkins Gilman printed on pretty much any product in Redbubble’s inventory.
+9. The Yellow Wallpaper Creeping ($$$$): Get @mattdoug’s gorgeous artistic interpretation of Charlotte Perkins Gilman’s The Yellow Wallpaper printed on pretty much any product in Redbubble’s inventory.
 (I’m partial to the small-sized prints myself, Ma.)

 To the lovers of short story nerds, I hope this list helps you unlock levels of gift giving you feared impossible.
 And Ma, don’t worry about leaning on a gift list this year—fighting that lady for my Cabbage Patch Kid in 1983 granted you a lifetime of gift-giving leisure.